davidtadze/algorithms/cpp/setup.md

 ## .gitignore

-don't forget to add the following lines to default github  `.gitignore`:
+don't forget to add the following lines to  `.gitignore`:

 ```
 .DS_Store